Bridle Path, Toronto

 The Bridle Path is a residential neighbourhood in Toronto, Ontario, Canada.
 It is characterized by large multimillion-dollar mansions and two to four acre (8,000 to 16,000 m^{2}) lot sizes.
 It makes up part of Bridle Path–Sunnybrook–York Mills.
 Often referred to as "Millionaires' Row", as of 2014 it is the most affluent neighbourhood in Canada, with an average household income of $936,137, as well as by property values with an average dwelling value of $2.24M.

 Although "The Bridle Path" is in fact the name of a road in the area, the term generally applies to the neighbourhood as a whole.
 It is bounded by The Bridle Path on the north, Sunnybrook Health Sciences Centre on the south, Bayview Avenue on the west and Wilket Creek on the east.
-Few roads pass through the area, contributing to the area's exclusivity.
-House prices in the Bridle Path are varied, but most are well in excess of a million dollars.
-It is a secluded neighbourhood, surrounded by the Don River Valley and lush parklands.
+Few roads pass through the area, which is surrounded by the Don River Valley and parklands.